 Heather Taylor, Founder, Heather Taylor Home

-My hunter green enamel Dutch oven is one of my most beloved entertaining essentials year-round, but especially for Thanksgiving.
+My hunter green enamel Dutch oven is one of my most beloved entertaining essentials year-round, but especially for the holidays.
 I use it to make chestnut apple stuffing, and then it’s pretty enough to bring straight to the buffet for serving.

 Brady Tolbert, Creative Director and Prop Stylist